a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select a volume icon.
 Drag it over an empty space on the desktop.
 Release the mouse button.
 Verify that the icon is moved.
 * Launch DeskTop.
 Select a volume icon.
 Drag it over an empty space on the desktop.
 Without releasing the mouse button, press the Escape key.
 Verify that the drag is canceled and the icon does not move.
 * Launch DeskTop.
 Select a volume icon.
+Drag it over an empty space on the desktop.
+Hold either Apple key or both Apple keys and release the mouse button.
+Verify that the drag is canceled and the icon does not move.
+* Launch DeskTop.
+Select a volume icon.
 Drag it over another icon on the desktop, which should highlight.
 Without releasing the mouse button, press the Escape key.
 Verify that the drag is canceled, the target icon is unhighlighted, and the dragged icon does not move.
 * Launch DeskTop.
 Select a file icon.
 Drag it over an empty space in the window.
 Without releasing the mouse button, press the Escape key.
 Verify that the drag is canceled and the icon does not move.
 * Launch DeskTop.
 Select a file icon.
 Drag it over a folder icon, which should highlight.
 Without releasing the mouse button, press the Escape key.
 Verify that the drag is canceled, the target icon is unhighlighted, and the dragged icon does not move.